-In a certain town:

-80% of households have cable TV (event C)

-40% of households have Netflix (event N)

-These figures include the fact that 35% of households subscribe to both. a.
-Find the probability that a household subscribes to Netflix given that the household has cable TV b.
-Find the probability that a household has cable TV if the household subscribes to Netflix

-EXAMPLE 23: PRACTICE: Conditional Probability Rule

-A veterinarian's office observed the following about the dogs they saw today: 52% of the dogs were scratching (event S) and 40% of the dogs had fleas (event F) 32% of dogs were scratching and had fleas a.
+In a certain town: 80% of households have cable TV (event C) 40% of households have Netflix (event N) These figures include the fact that 35% of households subscribe to both. a.
+Find the probability that a household subscribes b.
+Find the probability that a household has cable TV to Netflix given that the household has cable TV if the household subscribes to Netflix EXAMPLE 23: PRACTICE: Conditional Probability Rule A veterinarian's office observed the following about the dogs they saw today: 52% of the dogs were scratching (event S) and 40% of the dogs had fleas (event F) 32% of dogs were scratching and had fleas a.
 Find the probability that a dog had fleas if b.
-Find the probability that a dog
+Find the probability that a dog was it was scratching scratching if it had fleas